alfmunny/data-sheet-statistics/README.md

 to the recording content(see tablet_data.txt, labels are some other sentences), it's now not possible to generate the statistics of the tablet recordings

-2. A script to generate statistics according to each word.